sikoba/sko-public/docusaurus/docs/vocabulary.md

 ## Clearing flexibility

 This is about offsetting IOUs that have different payment target dates.
 The higher the flexibility, the larger the difference (in days) of two such IOUs can be.

+## Master key

+It is a cryptographic key for protection of other keys.